MikeiLL/obliteration.com/_posts/2025-06-29-ownable-things.md

 The song from <u>Joys of Armaggedon</u>, Box of Heartache: when and how exactly did that fall out in a plop?
 Thank you universe.

 Sit no dance in the internal relationship with that second chakra: Svadhisthana houses the creative and sexual energies.
 Ośun the oriśa of prosperity, love, sensuality.
-The inner virgin or rather &ldquo;virgin&rdquo; which might be in the narative role of [actant](https://en.wikipedia.org/wiki/Actant).
+The inner virgin or rather &ldquo;virgin&rdquo; which might be in the narrative role of [actant](https://en.wikipedia.org/wiki/Actant).